Riduidel/aadarchi/adr-tickets-extractor/README.md

 ```
 		SoftwareSystem kafkatrain = model.addSoftwareSystem("kafkatrain", "Crowd-sourced transport timetable prediction system");
-		kafkatrain.addProperty(ModelElementKeys.ISSUE_MANAGER, "https://github.com/Riduidel/agile-architecture-documentation-example/");
+		kafkatrain.addProperty(ModelElementKeys.ISSUE_MANAGER, "https://github.com/Riduidel/aadarchi-documentation-example/");
 ```

 And that's all!
-The `ImplicitIncludeManager` of agile-architecture-documentation-system will make sure the tickets are included, so the only thing you have to do is to go into the decision-log section to add a decision indicating your desire to switch to decisions stored in an issue tracker.
+The `ImplicitIncludeManager` of aadarchi-documentation-system will make sure the tickets are included, so the only thing you have to do is to go into the decision-log section to add a decision indicating your desire to switch to decisions stored in an issue tracker.